Thangching: Worship

 Thangching had been worshipped since ancient times.
 Still today, there is an ancient shrine at Moirang.
-An annual ritual festival known as Thangjing Haraoba is held early in summer in honor of the God.
+An annual ritual festival known as Lai Haraoba is held early in summer in honor of the God.

 During the annual Thangjing Lai Haraoba festival, traditional dances and sports are performed as rituals.
 The performers follow the ancient customs of wearing the traditional attires of the royal lords and ladies.
 The festival is celebrated during the Meitei lunar month of Kalen.
 It continues for a week.
 Meiteis from all over Manipur visit the Thangjing Temple in Moirang.

 Namesakes

-In flora

 The Thangjing plant (Euryale ferox) is an aquatic plant that bears edible seeds.
 Its seeds are called "foxnuts" and are one of the most popular food items in Meitei cuisine of Manipur.

-In geography

 The Thangching Peak (Thangjing Hill) is one of the four peaks, the others being the Koubru (after God Koubru), the Kounu (after Goddess Kounu) and the Loyalakpa (after God Loyalakpa).
 These peaks are the holy places of worship of the Meitei ethnicity.
 Their names are derived from the names of the deities whom the Meiteis worship at the peaks.